pytorch/serve/examples/nvidia_dali/README.md

 The NVIDIA Data Loading Library (DALI) is a library for data loading and pre-processing to accelerate deep learning applications.
 It provides a collection of highly optimized building blocks for loading and processing image, video and audio data.

-Here, we serve torchserve models with DALI pipeline for optimizing the pre-processing
+In this example, we use NVIDIA DALI for pre-processing image input for inference in resenet-18 model.

 Refer to [NVIDIA-DALI-Documentation](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html) for detailed information

-### Install dependencies :
+### Install dependencies

 Navigate to `serve/examples/nvidia_dali` directory and run the below command to install the dependencies